betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide.md

 ===============================
 [Click to Return to HomePage Table of Contents](../README.md)

-# A Style Guide for BSSw content.
+# Style Guide for BSSw content

 This document is a work-in-progress style guide for all content that goes on the BSSw site.